 In the provided below video, we explain in detail how WER is calculated and give several vivid examples to demonstrate how the speech-to-text transcription is performed in real-time.

-Another challenge is to identify separate words, what constitutes a serious problem if the system transcribes the speech of a person, who runs all words in one stream.
-The Donald Trump’s statement provided in the video above serves as an example of such speech.
+Another challenge is to identify separate words, which constitutes a serious problem if the system transcribes the speech of a person who runs all words in one stream.
+Donald Trump’s statement provided in the video above serves as an example of such speech.

 Similarly, regional accents and dialects can throw off many speech transcription platforms.
 A high recognition rate in this case can be achieved by means of syntax and semantics analysis, but to carry it out the system has to be trained to work with these categories.

 In view of this, when choosing a speech recognition system, try to find the one that has blistering brainpower to handle all the language peculiarities.

 When looking for a speech analytics tool, choose a solution that will take you beyond the traditional analysis of the calls’ contents and common causes.